 Europe is a hugely popular travel destination.
 Whether it’s by foot, bus, plane or train, each year travellers flock from across the globe to visit and experience all the wonders of the continent.
 It's popular, but also pricey.
-But how much will a European adventure set you back?
-How much does it cost to travel Europe?
+But how much does it cost to travel Europe?
 Here's a guide to backpacking Europe cost.

 Europe is a diverse, fascinating place of romance and intrigue.